nathan-judge/pokedex/README.md

 Loads Pokémon details data from an external API.
 Users can view a list of Pokémon.
 Users can click on the name of the Pokémon to view a modal with more details.
+Users can search for a specific Pokemon in search bar

 # Technologies
 HTML